Hans [Johann; Joan] von Aachen [Aach; Ach; Acha]

 Aelteste Volkstedter has been making traditional German porcelain monkey band figurines for well over 100 years now.
 Like Italian comedy figurines, porcelain monkey bands are extremely collectible today and remain as popular now as they were when they were first introduced in the mid-18th century.
 The workshop also produces porcelain bands featuring other animals such as cats and frogs, as well as Moors, clowns, dwarfs, vagabonds, etc.

-Jorge Affonso was an important Portuguese renaissance painter of church banners and altarpieces who held a key position in Portuguese art of the first half of the 16th century.
+Jorge Afonso was an important Portuguese renaissance painter of church banners and altarpieces who held a key position in Portuguese art of the first half of the 16th century.
 He was nominated royal painter in 1508 by King Manuel I and again in 1529 by John III.
 A whole generation of Portuguese painters was educated in his workshop.
-Affonso was born (?1470-1475), and died Lisbon (1540).
+Affonso was born ca 1470 and died in Lisbon (1540).

 Agostino [di Antonio] di Duccio